-The understandable instinct to retreat to a small, ultra secure, secret summit, separated from civil society, is now in danger of leading the G8 into a major mistake.
-After the assault on the ducale palace where the leaders met in Genoa, on the World Trade Centre in New York City, and on the Pentagon in Washington, the G8 has been launched into a new war of persuasion and legitimacy.
-The primary target is no longer the other privileged few leaders from once competing major powers meeting in private in their mountain hideaway.
-It is the many millions watching on TV or via the internet or listening to the radio and reading newspapers around the world.
-One month after Genoa, the proliferating stories of the death, injury, protests, and police brutality there made it essential for G8 leaders to mount a much more innovative and effective effort to show that they were indeed trying to make globalization work for the benefit of all.
-Two months after Genoa, with the World Trade Centre and the Pentagon in flames, the need was to prove to the world that such socially sensitive globalization was not just a singular crusade that predominantly white, wealthy, Western, often Christian countries were imposing on Muslims or on a dispossessed developing world.
-Private encounters on a mountaintop, designed with little recollection of the failures of the original model in 1981 or recognition of new circumstances, are inadequate in the face of the new challenges.1 Instead, better and more innovative ways must be found to connect with civil society and, through the media, with citizens throughout the G8 and around the world.
+In this now confirmed instinct to retreat to a small, ultra secure, secret summit, separated from civil society, the G8 is in danger of making a major mistake, as it embarks on its fifth, seven-year cycle of summitry in 2003.
+For after the 2001 assault on Genoa, on the World Trade Centre in New York City, and on the Pentagon in Washington, the G8 has been launched into a new crisis of governability, and resulting war of persuasion and legitimacy.
+The primary target is no longer the other privileged few leaders from once competing major powers meeting in private in a mountain hideaway.
+It is the many millions of stakeholders watching, listening or reading through the traditional media or the Internet.
+After Genoa, the proliferating stories of the death, injury, protests, and police brutality at the G8 made it essential for G8 leaders to mount a much more innovative and effective effort to show that they were indeed trying to make globalization work for the benefit of all.
+Two months later, with the World Trade Centre and the Pentagon in flames, the need was to prove to the world that such socially sensitive globalization was much more than just a singular crusade that predominantly white, wealthy, Western, often Christian countries were imposing on Muslims or on a dispossessed developing world (Nye 2002).
+Private encounters on a mountaintop, cut off from civil society within the G8's own democratic societies, are an inadequate response.
+Instead, better and more innovative ways must be found to connect with civil society and, through the media, with citizens throughout the G8 and around the world.

-This article offers a ten-point programme to meet that challenge, at least in part - a minimum, modest foundation on which other innovations can be built.
+This paper offers an 11-point programme to meet that challenge.
 Its proposals flow from the seminal and enduring purpose of the G7/8 summit as a unique institution led by democratically elected leaders.
 The proposals do not disturb the integrity of the summit, including the need for leaders to meet alone to deliberate with full frankness, set new normative directions, and take timely, well tailored and ambitious decisions that express their collective political will.
-To a large extent, they are drawn from mechanisms that similar international institutions, to which Canada and its G8 partners belong, have successfully employed.
+To a large extent, they are drawn from mechanisms that similar international institutions, to which Canada and its G8 partners belong, have already successfully employed.
 They have modest funding and other resource requirements.
-They can be instituted in the few months before the Kananaskis summit takes place.
-And in some cases the G8 has already taken a few tentative steps in the right direction in recent years.
-Together they could transform Canada's 2002 G7/8 summit from a shrunken retreat of apparently scared and insecure politicians in Kananaskis into an occasion on which self-confident democratic leaders reach out in partnership with their citizens to build a better world.
+And in some cases they build on the few tentative steps the G8 itself has taken in recent years.
+Together they could transform the twenty-first century G8 Summit from a shrunken retreat of apparently scared and insecure politicians into an occasion on which self-confident democratic leaders reach out in partnership with their citizens to build a better world.